Philadelphia Micro Wedding Photographer

 “There is no difficulty that love will not conquer.” – Emmet Fox

 Who knew how right Emmet Fox would be!
-The global pandemic of Covid-19 has laid waste to weddings in the spring and summer of 2020, postponing and cancelling weddings of all sizes.
+Because of Covid-19, couples with the best laid plans are seeing them postponed or cancelled.
 And it’s definitely ok for you to be mad.
 Or cry.
 Or eat twelve pints of Halo Top while binge watching Schitt’s Creek.

 As a Philadelphia micro wedding photographer, I know how much thought and consideration went into choosing your wedding date.
 Maybe it’s your grandparent’s wedding anniversary.
 The day you were engaged.
 Or perfect numerology.
 You chose it for a reason.
 And you can totally keep it with a micro wedding.